Pullman Strike

-The Pullman Strike was two interrelated strikes in 1894 that shaped national labor policy in the United States during a period of deep economic depression.
-First came a strike by the American Railway Union (ARU) against the Pullman factory in Chicago in spring 1894.
+The Pullman Strike comprised two interrelated strikes in 1894 that shaped national labor policy in the United States during a period of deep economic depression.
+First came a strike by the American Railway Union (ARU) against the Pullman Company's factory in Chicago in spring 1894.
 When it failed, the ARU launched a national boycott against all trains that carried Pullman passenger cars.
 The nationwide railroad boycott that lasted from May 11 to July 20, 1894, was a turning point for US labor law.
 It pitted the American Railway Union (ARU) against the Pullman Company, the main railroads, the main labor unions, and the federal government of the United States under President Grover Cleveland.

 The strike and boycott shut down much of the nation's freight and passenger traffic west of Detroit, Michigan.
 The conflict began in Chicago, on May 11 when nearly 4,000 factory employees of the Pullman Company began a wildcat strike in response to recent reductions in wages.
 Most of the factory workers who built Pullman cars lived in the "company town" of Pullman just outside of Chicago.
-It was designed as a model community by its namesake founder and owner George Pullman.
+Pullman was designed as a model community by its namesake founder and owner George Pullman.
+Jennie Curtis, who lived in Pullman and was president of seamstress union ARU LOCAL 269, gave a speech at the ARU convention urging people to strike.